 Pro: They are easily accessible, and you can start quickly.

-Con: There is no evidence to support “text therapy” as an effective treatment, and there are significant ethical and privacy concerns to consider.
+Cons: There is no evidence to support “text therapy” as an effective treatment.
+There are also significant ethical and privacy concerns to consider.

-In the next part of this post on finding a therapist, I will cover how to actually go about your therapist search and how to be sure the therapist you choose is a good fit!
+In the next part of this post on how to find a therapist in Denver, I will cover how to actually go about your therapist search.
+I will also explain how to be sure the therapist you choose is a good fit!

-Want to see an example of different therapist credentials or see what a website or profile for a private practice therapist can look like?
+p.s.
+Want to see an example of different therapist credentials?
+Or do you want to see what a website or profile for a private practice therapist can look like?
 I am a Licensed Marriage and Family Therapist in Colorado and Georgia, and a Certified Perinatal Mental Health Professional (PMH-C).
-You can read more about my credentials here or check out my Psychology Today profile here.
+You can see my website and read more about my credentials here or check out my Psychology Today profile here.

 We received your information and we will be in touch soon.
 Please allow 48 hours response time.